naibaf7/Hive-Simulation/README.md

 - Hive growth rate and healthiness

 Advanced questions:
-- The effect of smog on food supply
+- The effect of smog on food supply/pollination
 - The effect of smog on forager bees (higher death rate)
-- Hive growth and relation to food availability (seasonal changes, different environment configurations)
+- Hive growth and relation to food availability (seasonal changes, different environment settings)
-- Changes observed between hive-only and hive with environment simulation (population dynamics dependent on environment)
+- Differences between a hive-only simulation and an environmentally interacting model (population dynamics depends on environment)

 ## Expected Results
 It is expected that our simulation will at least reach similar results as the dataset from the reference paper used [2].
 This answers our basic questions.
-It is also expected that using a dynamic environment will give similar results for the total weight of the hive as found in our reference book [1].
+Furthermore, we expected using a dynamic environment will give similar results for the total weight of the hive as found in the reference book [1].

 ## References
 [1]		Seeley, T. 1995.
 The wisdom of the hive - the social physiology of honey bee colonies